About Me

 Monday 18 September 2017

-"Michhami Dukkadam - May my bad deeds be forgiven.
+- May my bad deeds be forgiven.
 If I have offended you in any way, knowingly or unknowingly, in thought, word or deed, then I seek your forgiveness."

-Jain philosophy believes that there is a 'jiva' (life) in all living forms.
-This life is to be treated with utmost respect and not to be hurt in any way.
-Nonviolence is a basic tenet of Jainism and has to be practiced towards everyone, be it fellow human beings, animals, vegetation or even microbes.
-Jain sages wear a piece of cloth over their mouths and noses, so that even smallest form of life does not get killed accidentally by inhalation or ingestion.
+Jainism is one of the most sustainability-oriented philosophies in the world, which is also practiced widely.
+Jainism believes that there is 'jiva' (life) in all living forms.
+All life forms must be treated with utmost respect and they should not be hurt in any way.
+Nonviolence is a basic tenet of Jainism and has to be practiced towards everyone - be it fellow human beings, animals, vegetation or even microbes.
+Jain sages wear a piece of cloth over their mouths and noses, so that even smallest form of life form does not get killed accidentally by inhalation or ingestion.

 The concept of seeking forgiveness is being imbibed by many other people too.
 I admire that, but wonder, when will we, the human race, say 'Michhami Dukkadam' to the planet?